 As you can see, moving cats requires a few extra steps to ensure that they adjust well to their new surroundings.
 But with a little preparation and attention to detail, kitty will be a happy roommate in no time.
 And we think your furry sidekick’s peace of mind is well worth the effort.

 The movers at Ameritex have helped cat owners through countless moves.
 Our specialty is taking the stress out of moving, for both our human clients and their furry companions.
-For more information, feel free to visit our website here or contact us for a complimentary moving quote.
+For more information, contact us for a complimentary moving quote.